Skip to main content

 projects folder

-Each project has its own proj.info.json file, containing the IDs (site ID and sitecode).
-A project doesn’t have a proj.config.json file because you cannot create a project from the VS Code extension (so creating proj.config.json files would be useless here).
+Each project has its own proj.info.json file containing IDs (site ID and sitecode).
+A project doesn’t have a proj.config.json file because the VS Code extension does not support project creation.

 Global script